 Another tip is to keep the guitar in a case and keep it away from heat.
 Find a cool, dry location to store the guitar when it’s not being played.

 Your child should clean the guitar strings with a dry cloth after they’re done playing.
 This removes any oils from their fingers.
 These oils will damage the strings over time, making it easier for them to fall out of tune.

 A Good Guitar Teacher Will Help

 Guitar teachers often have found little tips and tricks over the years to help tune a guitar.
-If your child hasn’t started lessons yet, why wait?
-Our teachers can come right to your home or teach your child online.
+Our teachers will come right to your home for every lesson, plus we virtual music lessons, too.
+However, our online music lessons are being taught by local music teachers with live lessons tailored to your child!
 Call us today to learn more.